lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :pre-build-script: Shell script to execute before the tox builder.
 For example, install system prerequisites. (default: a shell comment)
     :pypi-repo: Key for PyPI repository parameters in the .pypirc file.
-        Merge jobs should use a server like testpypi.python.org.  (default: staging)
+        Merge jobs should use a server like testpypi.python.org.  (default: pypi-test)
     :python-version: Python version to invoke pip install of tox-pyenv (default: python3)
     :stream: Keyword representing a release code-name.